 - Actively participate in human-rights related negotiations at United Nations Headquarters.

-Taking place over two full days, the orientation programme will examine:
+Over the course of a full day, the orientation programme will examine:

 - Concept of human rights and its normative framework;